bellpepperseeds/map-data/README.md

-# PYTHON API FOR VIEWING MONGODB CLUSTER DATA
+# PYTHON API FOR VIEWING MONGODB CLUSTER DATA HOSTED ON HEROKU

 Intended for use in a school project, but if you want to have a simple way to get your data as text, this can work for you.